Blue White Simple Financial Tips Blog Banner 16 3

 Naturally, the huge, spherical ears of the bat-eared fox—which account for almost one-third of its height—are the source of the species’ name.
 That’s remarkable given that bat-eared foxes often have ears that are nearly a foot high and a shoulder height of around three feet!

-Remarkably, the closest extant cousins of the raccoon dog and the real fox are bat-eared foxes.
+Remarkably, the closest extant cousins of the raccoon dog and the real fox are bat-eared to the animals like foxes.

 2. Raccoon Dog